He Is Risen

 The funeral liturgy that we follow – that affirmation of life after death, is inexorably intertwined with the celebration of birth.
 It’s actually an Easter liturgy and rather than a liturgy of despair it is an affirmation of Christ’s promise to be with us ‘always, to the end of time.’
 But why is it that we do not look at death with the same sense of celebration as we do a birth?
 Our natural life rhythms seem to be denied.

-In Moldova, this weekend’s news offers up chilling details of a trafficked child’s body being found in a barrel.
-And each day governments diligently work to obfuscate the truth of countless innocent women, children, babies, and elderly dying in Libya.
+In Moldova, more and more children arrive in our homes, these are the lucky ones - those who either escaped the clutches of their traffickers, or were simply left abandoned or discarded as 'unsaleable.'
+Yet not even a ripple is made in the news from where they originated.
+These children were the detritus of society, and their life or death means little or nothing to anyone.
+And each day governments diligently work to obfuscate the truth of countless innocent women, children, babies, and elderly dying in Syria's civil war.
 Again, like a replay of Iraq, their numbers are being hidden in buffering euphemisms such as ‘collateral damage.’

 Throughout our human story, death remains the enemy.
 It is never welcomed; it is always looked upon as a curse or an affront to life.